hiddenNarrator1/Wanderlust/Backgrounds.md

 ### Crypto Miner (ALL -1)
 Die
 ### Athlete (STR +1, AGI +1, END +1)
-- Honed Body: Regain an amount of Guard equal to your tier every round.
+- Improved Endurance: Gain an additional amount of HP equal to your level.
 - Alternate Movement: Your swim and climb speed are equal to your walking speed.
 - Choose Skills (1,1): Survive, Sneak, Medicine, Notice
 - Given Skills: Exert Rank 2, Any Combat 1